pushpinderbabra/Video-Streaming-App/README.md

 ****
 - The Login and Registration process is by connecting to firebase.
 - The feedback is stored in firebase realtime database.
-- We need to upload a viedo in order to user to view it from any place.
+- We need to upload a video in order to user to view it from any place.

 ### Application user interface
 ****